mozilla/uniffi-rs/docs/manual/src/index.md

 UniFFI comes with full support for Kotlin, Swift and Python; unless specified otherwise, you can expect all features in this manual will work for these languages.

+UniFFI also ships Ruby bindings.
+Most features described in this manual work for Ruby as well;
+see the [Ruby configuration](./ruby/configuration.md) page for language-specific options.
-We also have partial legacy support for Ruby; the UniFFI team keeps the existing Ruby support working but tends to not add new features to that language.
-It seems possible that Ruby support will be split into its own crate at some point, but in the meantime we welcome improvements and contributions to Ruby.
+The UniFFI team keeps the existing Ruby support working but tends to not add new features to that language.
+A few features are not yet available on Ruby (like docstrings in generated bindings).
+It seems possible that Ruby support will be split into its own crate at some point.

 There are also many 3rd party bindings - please see our [README](https://github.com/mozilla/uniffi-rs/blob/main/README.md) for references.
 These languages may require older versions of UniFFI and may have partial or non-existant support for some features; see the